 - a.
 Stopping the server (if it is running). - b.
 Creating the directory specified by serverdir. - c.
 Moving the OpenVault database and logs into the directory specified by serverdir. - d.
-Making the host specified by virtualhost be the same hostname address used by the OpenVault server and all DCPs and LCPs on node1. - 4.
-Configure the other DMF node by using the following steps, repeating the entire sequence for node2 before moving to step 5.
+Making the host specified by virtualhost be the same hostname address used by the OpenVault server and all drive control programs (DCPs) and library control programs (LCPs) on node1. - 4.
+Verify that the DCPs and LCPs are running on nodel by using the ov_stat -ld(8) command, which should show ready in the LCP State and DCP State fields (output condensed here for readability):

+5. Configure the other DMF node by using the following steps, repeating the entire sequence for node2 before moving to step 6.
 Whenever ov_admin asks for the server hostname, use the virtual hostname, on both on node1 and node2.